 Anxiety causes both physical and mental issues that can affect speech.
 These include:

 - Shaky Voice Perhaps the most well-known speech issue is simply a shaky voice.
 When you're talking, it feels like your voice box is shaking along with the rest of your body (and it is).
 That can make it sound like it is cracking or vibrating, both of which are a sign to others that you're nervous.

-- Dry Throat/Loss of Voice Some people find that anxiety seems to dry out their throat, or cause them to feel as though they're losing their voice.
-The exact reason for this is unknown.
+- Dry Throat/Loss of Voice Some people find that anxiety seems to dry out their throat, or cause them to feel as though they're losing their voice..
 One possible reason is that anxiety can make acid reflux symptoms worse, and those with acid reflux do have a tendency to wake up with sore throat and a loss of voice.
 Anxiety also increases the activity of your nervous system; when your fight or flight response is activated your mouth will naturally produce less saliva as a natural side effect.